gdemeester3112/Lab_Report5/LabReport5.md

 ### Student

-> Thank you this fixed my error compiling but there is still an issue when I run `bash grade.sh` it says that the test failed even though I am sure that my Test makes sense, is there anything I could do to trace back to this issue?
+> Thank you this fixed my error compiling, I needed to use Object to have a more generic type to handle integers and Strings but there is still an issue when I run `bash grade.sh` it says that the test failed even though I am sure that my Test makes sense, is there anything I could do to trace back to this issue?

 ![Image](pic2.png)